Thomas Urquhart: Style

 Urquhart's prose style is unique.
 His sentences are long and elaborate, and his love of the odd and recondite word seems boundless.
 At its worst his style can descend into almost unintelligible pretension and pedantry ("a pedantry which is gigantesque and almost incredible", in the words of George Saintsbury), but at its best it can be rich, rapid and vivid, with arresting and original imagery.
 He coined words constantly, although none of Urquhart's coinages have fared as well as those of his contemporary Browne.

 Popular culture

 Urquhart appears as the protagonist of Alasdair Gray's short story "Sir Thomas's Logopandocy" (included in Unlikely Stories, Mostly), the title taken from Urquhart's Logopandecteision.
 Urquhart appears in the illustrations throughout Unlikely Stories.

 Urquhart appears as a major character in the novel A Hand-book of Volapük by Andrew Drummond.
 Urquhart's language proposal "The Jewel" as well as Volapük, Esperanto, and other constructed languages are prominent plot devices in the novel.

 One of the characters in Robertson Davies' The Cornish Trilogy, Urquhart McVarish, claims to be a descendant of Urquhart.

+Urquhart's works are a key plotpoint in the book The Lairds of Cromarty ("Les maîtres de Glenmarkie" in the original French) by Jean Pierre Ohl.